-- (a) No original official record of the Commission shall be released from the custody of the Commission unless upon the express direction of the Chairman or Executive Director or upon the order of a court of competent jurisdiction. - (b) Copies of the official records of the Commission which are required by law to be made available for public inspection will be made available during the hours provided for in section 175-10.1-201, and upon the payment of appropriate fees. - (c) No person shall, directly or indirectly, procure or attempt to procure from the records of the Commission or from other sources, information of any kind which is not made available by proper authority. - (d) No application, petition, notice, report, document, or other paper will be accepted for filing by the Commission and no request for copies of any forms, pamphlets, records, documents, or other papers will be granted by the Commission, unless such papers or request are accompanied by the required fees, charges, or deposits.
+- (a) No original official record of the Commission shall be released from the custody of the Commission unless upon the express direction of the Chairman or Executive Director or upon the order of a court of competent jurisdiction. - (b) Copies of the official records of the Commission which are required by law to be made available for public inspection will be made available during the hours provided for in section 175-10.1-201, and upon the payment of appropriate fees. - (c) No person shall, directly or indirectly, procure or attempt to procure from the records of the Commission or from other sources, information of any kind which is not made available by proper authority. - (d) No application, petition, notice, report, document, or other paper will be accepted for filing by the Commission and no request for copies of any forms, pamphlets, records, documents, or other papers will be granted by the Commission, unless such papers or request are accompanied by the required fees, charges, or deposits. - (e) The cost of copies of official records of the Commission which are required by law to be made available for public inspection where copies are provided shall be One Dollar (\$1.00) per page.
+Where copies are not provided, the cost for the mere inspection of documents is seventy cents (\$0.70) per minute of the Commission's legal counsel's time reviewing, redacting and copying the inspected documents.

-- (e) Copies of official records of the Commission which are required by law to be made available for public inspection where copies are provided shall be One Dollar (\$1.00) per page. - (f) All payment of taxes, fees, deposits, and charges which are to be made to the Commonwealth Treasury shall be made by check payable to the order of the Commonwealth Treasurer and mailed to the Department of Finance with an original receipt delivered to the main office of the Commission or posted by certified mail to the mailing address of the Commission. - (g) All payment of taxes, fees, deposits, and charges which are to be made to the Commonwealth Casino Commission shall be made by check payable to the order of the Commonwealth Casino Commission and posted by certified mail to the mailing address of the Commission. - -(h) The Commission may provide for payment by wire transfer.
+- (f) All payment of taxes, fees, deposits, and charges which are to be made to the Commonwealth Treasury shall be made by check payable to the order of the Commonwealth Treasurer and mailed to the Department of Finance with an original receipt delivered to the main office of the Commission or posted by certified mail to the mailing address of the Commission. - (g) All payment of fees, deposits, charges, or payments of any kind which are to be made to the Commonwealth Casino Commission shall be made by check payable to the order of the Commonwealth Casino Commission or the Commonwealth Treasurer and posted by certified mail to the mailing address of the Commission. - (h) The Commission may provide for payment by wire transfer.